LTLA/SingleRBook-old/docs/bulkref.md

 ```

 Technically speaking, each built-in dataset actually has three sets of labels that primarily differ in their resolution.
-For the purposes of this demonstration, we will use the "fine" labels in the `label.fine` metadata field.
+For the purposes of this demonstration, we will use the "fine" labels in the `label.fine` metadata field,
+which represents the highest resolution of annotation available in ImmGen.

 ```r